-To adjust the display at 20mA, press the $\blacktriangle$ button which will cause the indicator to display 'SPAn', pressing P will then reveal the indicator's existing display at 20mA.
+To adjust the display at 20mA, press the $\blacktriangle$ button which will cause the indicator to display 'SPAn', pressing P will then reveal the indicator's exisitng display at 20mA.
 The flashing digit can be adjusted by pressing the $\blacktriangle$ or $\checkmark$ buttons, when the flashing digit is correct pressing P will transfer control to the next digit.
 When all the digits have been adjusted press E to return to the 'SPAn' prompt followed by E to return to the 'SEt' prompt in the configuration menu.

-5.7 Bargraph format and calibration: 'bAr' Only the BA527E-SS has a bargraph
+5.7 Bargraph format and calibration: 'bAr'

-In addition to a five digit numerical display the BA527E-SS has a 31 segment analogue bargraph which may be configured to start and finish anywhere within the indicators numerical display range.
+Only BA527E & BA528E have a bargraph In addition to a five digit numerical display the BA527E and BA528E indicators have a 31 segment analogue bargraph which may be configured to start and finish anywhere within the indicators numerical display range.